E-Safety Policy

 OUR ETHOS

-We believe that digital screen technology (including communication) is a useful tool but can be damaging if overused or used in ways that do not show respect to ourselves or others.
+We believe that digital technology (including communication) is a useful tool but can be damaging if overused or used in ways that do not show respect to ourselves or others.

 We believe that the priority for young children is to have “whole brain” immersive experiences with real life objects.
 Therefore, we do not use “screen” based technology in our nurseries other than to engage in research, with the children, to further their interests and expand their learning.